 Once all that is done, the ponies, sans the little ones auctioned off, return to Assateague in the same way they left it: swimming.

 While the Pony Penning and Misty of Chincoteague, which it inspired, are Chincoteague’s claim to fame, it has a vibrant culture completely apart from the horses.
 The downtown area has tons of little boutiques with art, clothes, and antiques.
-The main street is home to a large park, which serves as the venue for such public events as Shakespeare in the Park (we got to see a production of As You Like It while we were there, which was incredible, considering it was a free show in a park!).
+The main street is home to a large park, which serves as the venue for such public events as Shakespeare in the Park (we got to see a production of As You Like It while we were there, which was incredible, especially considering it was a free show in a park!).
 And then there’s the seafood.
 So much seafood – crab shacks and fishmongers everywhere!

 For a small island, Chincoteague has a lot to offer – as well you would expect from the beautiful land across the water.